 To help citizens and businesses facing the challenges of COVID-19, the Department of Revenue announced today a series of steps to ease payment guidelines and postpone audit actions.

 "The Department is taking steps to help the people of our state," said Secretary Peter Barca.
 "In addition to extending tax deadlines and providing

 new guidance related to extension of April 15 filing and payment dates to July 15, the Department is taking actions to ease the burden on citizens and businesses during this difficult time.
-We want people focused on their families and well-being.
+We want people focused on their families and card-being.
 We are temporarily adjusting our payment and compliance processes to help."

 "Department of Revenue employees care about our state, and they have a strong desire to help," Barca said.
 "These adjustments reflect just one of many ways our employees are working hard every day to provide the best possible customer service.
 We want to be part of the solution to improve the lives of citizens of this state."